From Replications to Revelations: Heteroskedasticity-Robust Inference: Appendix A: Static code analysis of regression commands in Stata

 {A\arabic{table}} {A\arabic{figure}}

 We base our code analysis on \nstaticallart\ reproduction packages containing Stata scripts from articles published in leading economic journals.
+The sample is based on the reproduction packages downloaded to generate my web app \textit{Finding Economic Articles with Data} accessible under https://ejd.econ.mathematik.uni-ulm.de/.
+The coverage for most journals is wide, but not perfect.
+Automated analysis of the article pages to determine the download link of the reproduction package and the subsequent download sometimes encountered problems.
+Also, in order to reduce strain on computational resources and network bandwidth, very large reproduction packages were often not downloaded.
+The publication years of the corresponding articles range from 2005 to 2024.
 We utilize a custom-designed parser to systematically extract information from all code lines in the Stata scripts, with particular emphasis on lines containing regression commands.

 Table A1 reports the frequency of the 10 most common regression commands identified in our sample.

 We restrict our analysis to OLS regressions performed using one of the following Stata commands: \textit{regress}, \textit{areg}, \textit{xtreg}, or \textit{reghdfe}.
 These commands appear in a total of \nstaticreg\ code lines across \nstaticregart\ reproduction packages.
 Table A2 provides a detailed breakdown of their distribution across journals.